gcallah/BookReviews/biggar.md

 liberalism, since it is an incoherent theory.

-"The fact is that the culture wars are neither artifical nor trivial.
-They are real and important, and much is at stake in them."

-"a single visible cancellatiion causes multiple invisible self-cancellations."

-"race relations were worst in Austria, Finland, and Ireland."

-"commitment to Millian liberal principles."
-(10)

-But those are what got us here.

-"And the claim that there are o universal truths is itself, of course, a dogmatic assertion of a universal truth."

 The contention made by, for instance, Philip Pilkington, is that the liberal desire to do away with all hierarchy has led to precisely the situation which distresses Biggar.